Gig economy reform – The Good Work Plan

-In our recent articles which can be found here and here, we have looked at the problems caused by the gig economy and the conflicting case law in this area.
+In our recent articles entitled “The problems with the gig economy” and “The gig economy – Why are Uber drivers workers and Deliveroo riders not?, we have looked at the problems caused by the gig economy and the conflicting case law in this area.
 We have been waiting for some time for the Government to address these issues which were acknowledged in the Government commissioned Taylor Review which was published in 2017.

 In late December 2018 the Government published its proposals to address these problems under its “Good Work Plan“.